tranvansang/express-transformer/README.md

 - `.toInt()`
 - `.trim()`

-Plugin with extendable Typescript typing available for adding new methods.
+Plugins with extendable Typescript typing can be configured to add new methods permanently.

 # Usage